HackNC/fall2016/jade/markdown/travel.md

 If you were accepted on or before September 19th, your carpool is automatically approved for a grant equivalent to the cost of gas, not to exceed $0.10/mile.
 Limit one per carpool.
 Qualifications for carpool grants are as follows:

-* RSVP by deadline through our registration system.
+* RSVP by the deadline through our registration system.
 * Bring a car with at least 3 occupants.
 * Stay for the entire duration of hacking.